egome007/final_project/README.md

 # Objectives:

 + Evaluate machine learning models that anlyze complex images to detect patterns in our housing image dataset in order to make accurate classification predictions.
-+ The team developed and deployed a machine learning model that could load an image and classify the architecture style of a house.
++ Develop and deploy a machine learning model that could load an image and classify the architecture style of a house.

 # Technology Overview